 My research focuses on evolutionary, ecological, and social-ecological questions by developing theory using mathematical and computational (i.e., individual-based) modelling.
 Specific areas of interest include ecological community stability and coexistence, animal inbreeding and parental investment behaviour, and the dynamics of social-ecological systems under conflict.
 Current projects in which I am involved as a principle investigator, co-investigator, or associate member include the following:

 Eco-evolutionary theory: One area of my research focuses on addressing fundamental questions in ecological and evolutionary theory.
-I am currently a Principal Investigator for the Unification of Modern Coexistence Theory and Price Equation (UNICOP) project, which is funded by the French Foundation for Research on Biodiversity (FRB) and the German Centre for Integrative Biodiversity Research (iDiv).
+I co-lead the Unification of Modern Coexistence Theory and Price Equation (UNICOP) project, which is funded by the French Foundation for Research on Biodiversity (FRB) and the German Centre for Integrative Biodiversity Research (iDiv).
 The UNICOP project focuses on unifying theory concerning how shared processes shape the evolution and coexistence of biodiverse communities, and attempts to bridge gaps that currently exist among parallel theoretical frameworks.

 I currently serve as an associate editor at the Journal of Animal Ecology.
 I am a member of the British Ecological Society and the Association for the Study of Animal Behaviour.